Browsed by

 Lupus Signs, Symptoms, and Co-occuring Conditions

-Lupus affects everyone differently, but certain signs and symptoms are common.
-[A sign is a medical evidence your doctor finds during a physical exam, such as a specific rash; a symptom is a subjective indication of disease, such as joint stiffness or a headache.]
-In addition, other conditions, such as fibromyalgia, occur commonly in people with lupus but are not directly due to disease activity.
-These co-occurring conditions are known to doctors as “comorbidities.”
-Several signs, symptoms, and comorbidity of lupus are detailed below.
+Lupus affects everyone differently, but certain signs and symptoms are common to most individuals.
+According to the Centers for Disease Control and Prevention (CDC, a sign is a medical finding your doctor observes during a physical exam, while a symptom is a subjective experience, such as joint stiffness or headache.
+In addition, several autoimmune diseases share overlapping features.
+Other conditions, such as fibromyalgia in people with lupus, occur commonly but are not directly due to disease activity.
+These co-occurring conditions are known as “comorbidities.”

 Fever

-The average human body temperature is around 98.5°F, but many people run just above or below that mark.
+The average human body temperature is approximately 98.5°F, but many people run slightly above or below this mark.
 A temperature of 101°F is generally accepted as a fever.
-Many people with lupus experience reoccurring, low-grade temperatures that do not reach 101°.
-Such low-grade temperatures may signal oncoming illness or an approaching lupus flare.
-Fever can also signal inflammation or infection, so it is important to be aware of the patterns of your body and notify your physician of anything unusual.
+According to Mayo Clinic, many people with lupus experience recurring low-grade fevers that may signal inflammation, infection, or an approaching lupus flare.
+Persistent or high fever should always be reported to a physician.

 Joint Stiffness

-Weight Changes / Weight Loss
+Weight Changes

 Fatigue and Malaise